Arrest made and charges laid in case of fentanyl-laced cocaine that caused 9 overdoses in 20 minutes

 Daniel Chesshire is charged with two counts of trafficking in a controlled substance.
 He is set to appear in court Sept.
 28.

-In a 20-minute span overnight on Sept.
-1 police got multiple overdose reports from four different places.
+In a 20-minute span on the night of Aug.
+31 and morning of Sept.
+1, police got multiple overdose reports from four different places.

 In the end nine different recreational drug users, who believed they were taking cocaine, suffered breathing distress, and in one case went into full cardiac arrest.